sominsong/NIMOS/README.md

     ```

     After this process, folders for docker bind mount are created under the `/data/` folder.
 Also, several docker networks and docker volumes are created.
+    You can check `docker network ls` and `docker volume ls` command.

-    1. You can test the application with the following command (The options that can be tested vary from application to application):
+    - You can test the application with the following command (The options that can be tested vary from application to application):

         ```
         ./run.sh -B -e [mongodb|mysql|httpd|nginx|redis|mariadb|node|tomcat]